 The Bernard van Leer Foundation actively promotes Urban95 thinking: imagining the world from a height of 95cm (3yrs old) on the basis that if we design cities for the most vulnerable [including children, elderly, disabled or neurodiverse] it results in cities that are better for everyone

-ZCD Architects have created this toolkit to help designers work with and integrate the feedback of young people into the design process.
+ZCD Architects have created several toolkits to help designers work with and integrate the feedback of young people into the design process.

 Here are some useful resources for Part 3 students to assist with your studies: